ezzing/3DLayout-documentation/4-Customization.md

         googleApiKey: Google api key for provider,
         bingApiKey: Bing api key for provider,
         maxDistanceFromCenter: max distance in meters allowed from the first drawn building vertex to the project center
-        includeInsetInDL: include inset in DL height and width }
+        includeInsetInDL: include inset in DL height and width,
+        limitUndoRedo: maximum number of operations stored in the undo/redo history }

 ### GUI